roseyume/tails-of-kafka/README.md

 Objective:

-- Group your consumers into a consumer group to evenly divide work.
+- Create 3 squirrel consumers to read the news across all the topics and group them into the same consumer group to evenly divide the work.

-Hint: Set the group.id in the consumer code.

-## 💥 Scenario 3: Missing out on the latest gossip!
+## 💥 Scenario 8: Missing out on the latest gossip!

 “Squirrel 3's listener crashed!
 That's so much gossip to go through again!”